Memorizing numbers.

 }

-Another use of a variable is as a substitute for a number.
+Another use for variables is to use them as a substitute for numbers.

-There is no particular way to write this.
+There's no particular way to write about this.

-It can be applied to all situations where you have been using mathematical expressions, such as displaying numerical values or performing calculations.
+It can be applied in all situations where formulas have been used, such as displaying numbers and performing calculations.

-The following program is an example of displaying the value stored in a variable.
+The following program is an example of displaying a value stored in a variable.

-This variable solves the problem discussed at the beginning of this chapter.
+This variable will solve the problem we addressed at the beginning of this chapter.

-If you want to change a number, there is only one place to rewrite it.
+If you need to change a number, you only need to modify it in one place.

-The nice thing about this program is that all you have to do is rewrite the numbers you assign to the variables.
+The beauty of this program is that you only need to change the numbers assigned to the variables.

-In fact, try changing the numerical values assigned to left and right.
+Actually, try changing the numbers assigned to left and right.

-There is no particular way to write this.
+There's no particular way to write about this.

-It can be applied to all situations where you have been using mathematical expressions, such as displaying numerical values or performing calculations.
+It can be applied in all situations where formulas have been used, such as displaying numbers and performing calculations.

-The following program is an example of displaying the value stored in a variable.
+The following program is an example of displaying a value stored in a variable.

 #include <stdio.h>